bertoxious/Java_Course/README.md

 In this the child is implicitly typecasted to parent so we can invoke the only methods in the parent class.
 ### Child c = (Child) p;
 In this we are downcasting explicitly and this would invoke both the parent and the child methods.
+#### Enum
+java.lang.Enum package , MyEnum.values() returns an array of MyEnum values enums constants are implicitly static and final and cannot be changed once created we cannot create instance of enums by using new operator. instance of enum in java is created when any enum constants are first called or referenced. enum can be declared inside or outside class but not int a method.
+Enums can contain constructor, methods, variables and constant class bodies. putting semicolon at end of enum is optional.